Coastline of the North Sea: Southern shoals and mudflats

 barrier beaches with dunes are formed.
 In the mesotidal area (a tidal range of between 1.35 and 2.9 m), barrier islands are formed; in the macrotidal area (above 2.9 m tidal range), intertidal deposits raise the spring tide range 4 m.
 A soft rock coast is formed in the meso-macro tidal areas located in the southern North Sea.
 These soft rock coastal bedrock plains are interspersed with soft rock (shale and sandstone) cliffs.

-The small, historically strategic island of Heligoland was not formed by sediment deposition; it is considerably older and is composed of early Triassic sandstone.
+The small, historically strategic island of Heligoland was not formed by recent sediment deposition; it is considerably older and is composed of early Triassic sandstone.